Engee documentation

 0.0 (by default)

-Initial value of rotational velocity.
+The initial value of the angular velocity.

 Initial value of torque, N*m — initial value of torque

-Initial value of torque.
+The initial value of the torque.